How Often Should an Employer Pay Employees?

 Be careful not to lengthen the pay period to avoid paying overtime, however, as federal overtime regulations require overtime pay for over 40 hours in a work week.

 Paying Employees at Different Times

 You can pay salaried and hourly employees in different ways and at different times.

-Salaried (exempt) employees usually are paid based on an annual salary, and they do not receive overtime pay, so they are often paid the same amount on a monthly or semi-monthly, with the same pay each time.
-Since there is no reason to wait to see if any overtime is due, they can be paid currently without delay.
+Salaried (exempt) employees are paid based on an annual salary, and do not receive overtime pay, so they are often paid the same amount on a monthly or semi-monthly basis.
+Since there is no reason to wait to see if overtime is due, they can be paid without delay.

 For example, a salaried employee who has an annual pay of $36,000 can be paid:

 - $1,386 every two weeks.
 Since this amount has been rounded up, the last paycheck of the year may be slightly different to account for this difference.